 Heather joined the Schoolhouse community in 2014 as a part-time teacher in the new middle school program.
 She is now the lead teacher.
 Heather is constantly awed by the open and caring community at Schoolhouse, as well as its approach to creating an intentional, supportive, and inspirational educational experience for each student.

-In her spare time, Heather loves to get out on the trails (hike, snowshoe, ski—you name it!) with her husband, Matt, her dog Cooper, and her 2.5 year old son Jasper (now in the Dragonfly classroom at Story Time).
-She is currently on maternity leave with a new addition to the family, her daughter Sawyer!
+In her spare time, Heather loves to get out on the trails (hike, snowshoe, ski—you name it!) with her husband, Matt, her dog Cooper, her son Jasper (now in the Wild Grapes classroom at Story Time), and her daughter Sawyer.

-Danielle Levine is excited for her second year as part of the Schoolhouse community!
-She is once again teaching the Tau Omegas.
+Danielle Levine is excited for her third year as part of the Schoolhouse community!
+This year she’ll be teaching the Omega-Sages.
 She was born in Rhode Island and has a deep love for the beach and ocean creatures.
 She came to Vermont to attend Middlebury College and graduated with a new love of the mountains.
 For the past 8 years, Danielle has taught grades 3-8 and discovered her passion for science.
 She has a M. Ed. in Teaching Science K-8 from Lesley University and spent a year working at Nature’s Classroom, an outdoor education center with a core team building and ropes course component.
 The outdoors is where Danielle feels most comfortable whether it is running, kayaking, cross country skiing, drawing or reading in her hammock or eating her way through the woods.
 She is most grateful and excited to have wetlands and woods on the school site.
-It’s going to make for a wonderful year!
+It always makes for a wonderful year!

 Sally Lincoln, Preschool Teacher, Afterschool Teacher, FFF teacher